grdw/grdw/_posts/2021-11-04-project-euler-29-distinct-powers.md

 }
 ```

 This actually gives me an answer: 9276 unique numbers.
-This seems to be incorrect, and I might know why that is, it is because we currently don't sort the factors.
-After some sorting, we get to the correct answer of 9183.
-It's not the fastest route, but it gives me the correct answer.
+This seems to be incorrect, and I might know why that is, it is because we currently don't sort the `factors`.
+After some sorting (`factors.sort()`), we get to the correct answer of 9183.
+It's not the fastest solution, but it is correct.

 **Improving the answer**
 After some refactoring I got rid of the sorting and after reading up on how to repeat characters in a string [2], this is the code I end up with: